Hot from the oven: Issey Miyake bakes pleats for next spring

 “We made this material three-dimensional so if the model (is) walking, it is (a) jumping dress ...
 People can see movement,” Miyamae added.

-In another look, the fashion house, founded by Japanese designer Issey Miyake in the 1970s, presented colorful block jackets, pencil skirts, dresses and handbags adorned with fringes.
+In another look, the fashion house, founded by Japanese designer Issey Miyake in the 1970s, presented colourful block jackets, pencil skirts, dresses and handbags adorned with fringes.

-The inspiring tropical fauna theme was evident in the line’s color palette - coral, aquamarine, orange, dark pink and yellow.
+The inspiring tropical fauna theme was evident in the line’s colour palette - coral, aquamarine, orange, dark pink and yellow.
 The line itself was called “Botanical Delights”.